CassieMarie0728/my-awesomeness/README.md

 - [ToxicFrog/Ligaturizer](https://github.com/ToxicFrog/Ligaturizer) - Programming Fonts with Ligatures added (& a script to add them to other fonts)
 - [TrueBurn/ai-codebase-scribe](https://github.com/TrueBurn/ai-codebase-scribe) - AI-powered documentation generator that analyzes codebases to create comprehensive project documentation.
 Supports multiple LLM providers (Ollama, AWS Bedrock), produces README, architecture docs, API docs, and developer guides.
 - [W1LDN16H7/StegoCracker](https://github.com/W1LDN16H7/StegoCracker) - Stego is an open-source and free steganography tool that lets you hide your secret message in an image or audio file.
 You will not notice any change in the image or audio file.
 However, your secret message will be inside the original image or audio file
+- [WiseDodge/ArchiveSorter](https://github.com/WiseDodge/ArchiveSorter) - A file management system for turning digital chaos into an organized archive.
+Includes scripts to sort, analyze, and consolidate files.
 - [Xer0bit/BookWriter-Lamma3.1-OPENAI](https://github.com/Xer0bit/BookWriter-Lamma3.1-OPENAI) - A revolutionary tool that leverages GPT API or LLaMA 3.1 model to write complete books locally, empowering authors to automate their writing process and boost creativity.
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [Zahin-Tajwar/Acc-Hunter](https://github.com/Zahin-Tajwar/Acc-Hunter) - Hunt down social media accounts.